RPlaha0390/Football-Data-App-React/README.md

 The app uses a free API service that has been provided by Daniel Freitag [www.football-data.org](https://www.football-data.org).

-The app is now available on a domain Click [here](http://react-football-app.s3-website.eu-west-2.amazonaws.com/) to use this app.
+The app is now available on a domain.
+Click [here](http://react-football-app.s3-website.eu-west-2.amazonaws.com/) to use this app.
 Enjoy!

 ## Getting Started